Wolf Alexander Erich Albert Ferdinand Freiherr von Lersner

 In his last marvelous act of engineering,

 that no one would have dared to script it.

 approximately 90 stages of grief.

 until his loved ones – each and every one –

 to sing lullabyes, sweet hymns, and German children’s songs

 to cheer him through his final passage.

-After 90 years of galavanting around the globe, Wolf von Lersner – mischievous school boy, dutiful adolescent soldier, prisoner of war, cartoonist, humorist, musician, poet, pilot, ballroom dancer, epicure, sailor, storyteller, historian, tinkerer, inventor, designer and problem solver, adoring husband, steadfast father, tenderhearted Opa, awe-inspired great grandfather, lover of life – departed this earthly plane on March 20, 2018. leaving his great heart, high character, and lively spirit alive among us.
+After 90 years of galavanting around the globe, Wolf von Lersner – mischievous school boy, dutiful adolescent soldier, prisoner of war, cartoonist, humorist, musician, poet, pilot, ballroom dancer, epicure, sailor, storyteller, historian, tinkerer, inventor, designer and problem solver, adoring husband, steadfast father, tenderhearted Opa, awe-inspired great grandfather, lover of life – departed this earthly plane on March 20, 2018, leaving his great heart, high character, and lively spirit fully alive among us.

 Every one the amiable engineer touched